sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 * `mkdir <name>` : makes a new directory/folder
 * `pwd` : prints working directory

-Here is a following image of what running the previous commands on the remoate computer might look like in the terminal:
+This following image shows what running the previous commands on the remote computer might look like in the terminal:

 ![Image](report1-4.png)